 Cairn is a busy, urban practice located a 10 minute walk from Inverness City centre.
-We have approximately 9600 patients, serviced by 11 doctors, 3 nurses and 2 Healthcare Assistants.
+We have approximately 9800 patients, serviced by 10 doctors, 3 Practitioners, 3 nurses and 2 Healthcare Assistants.

 Cairn is a training practice; we participate in the education of doctors and other healthcare staff at all levels, from university students to qualified doctors who are specialising as GPs.
 Occasionally, there may be a student or a trainee GP present during consultations.
 If you are not happy for them to be there then please tell us - you will not offend anyone!